tidymodels/extratests/tests/testthat/_snaps/survival-fit-resamples.md

 ---

-    2 evaluation times were specified during tuning; the first (1) will be used.
+    2 evaluation times are available; the first (1) will be used.

 ---